 Carey, Lenzing

-Many brands and retailers cannot hold inventory due to the liability and still pay their suppliers.
-Seasonless styles like knit tees, underwear, and basic denim can be carried over to the next season or re-merchandised to within collections.
+Many brands and retailers cannot hold inventory, due to liability, and still pay their suppliers.
+Seasonless styles like knit tees, underwear and basic denim can be carried over to the next season or be re-merchandised to within collections.

-TILLMANNPremium Exhibitions
+TILLMANN, Premium Exhibitions

-So-called classics or basics of a collection are usually season independent anyway and small, unknown brands are much more flexible than well-known and globally distributed brands.
+The so-called classics or basics of a collection are usually season-independent anyway, and small, unknown brands are much more flexible than well-known and globally distributed brands.

 Nastos, Informa

-Basic eplenishment items can be held but Fashion items will need to be updated for 2021.
-Social, Wellness and Environmental Themes will drive consumer spending both in the rest of 2020 and in 2021.
+Basic and Replenishment items can be held, but Fashion items will need to be updated for 2021.
+Social, wellness and environmental themes will drive consumer spending both in the rest of 2020 and in 2021.

 Braglia, Brama

-enim is timeless and can stay for a long time on , not tied to a specific season. brands have cut the production of Fall collections because the order time of fabrics for these was coincident with the beginning of the pandemic.
+Denim is timeless and can stay for a long time on POS, as it is not tied to a specific season.
+Most brands have cut the production of Fall collections because the order time of fabrics for these was coincident with the beginning of the pandemic.

-Badon theMICAM
+Badon, theMICAM

 It might prove advantageous for our sector to follow the example of the automotive industry, and revisit their 2020 models for next year’s collection.
-The ideal would be for our footwear manufacturers to make the 2021 model year i.e. to revisit some of their 2020 models to reflect 2021 fashion trends.
+The ideal would be for our footwear manufacturers to make the 2021 model year, i.e., to revisit some of their 2020 models to reflect 2021 fashion trends.

 Grieder, Tommy Hilfiger Global and PvH Europe

-We are looking to increase product shelf life, by selling utumn collections into November and strategically rationalizing drops and styles.
-Our highest priority is ensuring our upcoming seasons are fully optimized, without compromising quality or options for consumers
+We are looking to increase product shelf life by selling Autumn collections into November and strategically rationalizing drops and styles.
+Our highest priority is ensuring our upcoming seasons are fully optimized, without compromising quality or options for consumers.

 Catania, Giada Spa

-We are evaluating proposing part of the S/S20 collection again in the S/S21, which would be a sustainable solution.
-At the same time, our company is already working on the new collection and creating capsules based on what will be the trends and above all our bestsellers.
+We are evaluating proposing part of the S/S20 collection again in S/S21, which would be a sustainable solution.
+At the same time, our company is already working on the new collection and creating capsules based on what will be the trends and, above all, our bestsellers.

 Lerner, Michael Stars

 We had an early transition group of acid-washed cotton voile [in S/S20] and we moved the entire group to Spring 21.
-We are currently selling lots of masks, tie dye T-shirts and sweats, gauze and linen as wear-now products.
+We are currently selling lots of masks, tie-dye T-shirts and sweats, gauze and linen as wear-now products.

 Pons-Quintana Palliser, Pons Quintana

-toring items can damage financial health. ur obligation to our multibrand costumers is to continue the lines of the current season in at least a part of the collection, following patterns and introducing colors and shapes that can complement the styles they may have remaining from S/S20. e will also be introducing new trends, because the market cannot stop
+Storing items can damage businesses’ financial health.
+Our obligation to our multibrand costumers for S/S21 is to continue the lines of the current season in at least a part of the collection, following patterns and introducing colors and shapes that can complement the styles they may have remaining from S/S20.
+We will also be introducing new trends, because the market cannot stop.

-Lieblingsstück
+Bungardt, Lieblingsstück

-Since we have been preparing for the “Ready to Wear” idea for our end users for some time, our Summer does not start until April and lasts until September anyway.
+Since we have been preparing for the ‘Ready to Wear’ idea for our end users for some time, our Summer does not start until April and lasts until September anyway.

 Of course, we also tried to react in time and stagger the summer deliveries, so that our trading partners do not suffocate from the pressure of goods.
 However, we do not think this summer’s sales should be cancelled entirely.

+Henze, DuPont

 If it’s possible for brands to sell their collections next season, that’s a strong sustainability move.
 Often the alternative is incineration or bringing garments to market at a lower value to the end consumer, which promotes a more disposable supply chain.